 Exploring Your Options: Medical Care, Damages Outside of Workers’ Comp

 Though workers’ comp can provide much-needed medical and financial support during difficult times, it may not be the only option for injured workers.
 There are some situations which may warrant and allow for a civil injury lawsuit outside of workers’ comp.
+Depending on the situation and circumstances surrounding your accident, workers may be able to file civil claims against:- The property owner and general contractor on a construction site;

 - Another third-party contractor or supervisor;